eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.gas_used

-    The amount of gas consumed by the transaction, in wei as an int.
+    The amount of gas consumed by the transaction, in wei as an ``int``.

     .. code-block:: python